nilswloka/nilswloka.github.io/_posts/2011-07-08-openspace-in-the-company.md

-This has led to some interesting initiatives, ranging from the design and implementation of retrospective facilitator trainings (which I will blog about later) to the founding of an application lifecycle manangement task force.
+This has led to some interesting initiatives, ranging from the design and implementation of retrospective facilitator trainings (which I have blogged about [here](/2011/07/30/designing-a-facilitator-training-part-1.html "Designing a Facilitator training - Part 1")) to the founding of an application lifecycle manangement task force.

 I like to think about this form of Open Space as a market place of